bahmutov/cypress-examples/docs/recipes/remove-numbers.md

 Imagine we have a list of strings, but there are extra characters that we want to remove from each string.
 We can iterate over the list and call `String.prototype.replace` and use a regular expression.
 The iteration and invocation in this solution is done using the `cy.mapInvoke` query command from the [cypress-map](https://github.com/bahmutov/cypress-map) plugin.

+📺 You can watch this recipe explained in [Remove Numbers From Strings](https://youtu.be/OXiEJDjozQo).

 <!-- fiddle Remove numbers -->

 ```html